jhonnyred/OOP-Java/HERANCA_2/README.md

 # INHERITANCE_2

-This project is a hypothetical class arrangement for a company, featuring four personas: Employee, Manager, Salesperson, and Client.
+This project is a hypothetical class arrangement for a company, with four personas: Employee, Manager, Salesperson, and Client.
 The classes and their respective attributes are:

 - **Person** (superclass):